The Paradox of Adam and Eve

 "When the woman saw that the fruit of the tree was good for food and pleasing to the eye, and also desirable for gaining wisdom, she took some and ate it."

-OK, let's all list the THREE REASONS, one by one, given in Genesis 3:6, which explains WHY Eve desired to eat the fruit.
+In fact, let's all list the THREE REASONS given in Genesis 3:6, one by one, which explains WHY the woman desired to eat the fruit.

 1) Good for food (it looked edible and nutritious),